iqnection-programming/silverstripe-bugherd/README.md

 Create the webhook to receive updates of new/changed/deleted tasks Open up your SSH terminal and connect to your server use thefolling command to run tasks...
-`/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task={bugherd-task}`
+`/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task={bugherd-task} [extraParam=value]`

 The following command tasks are available
-#### Download/Sync tasks
+#### Download tasks
 To keep from downloading all tasks, you can include the optional {status} param to filter by task status current in SilverStripe
+`/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task=getTasks`
+Optional Params:
+- status: filter by status
+After the tasks are initially downloaded, you'll need to run an update.
+Not all data is provided when downloading tasks in bulk.

+#### Update Tasks
-`/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task=getTasks [status=backlog]`
+Updates the task data, individually `/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task=updateTasks`
+Optional Params:
+- status: filter by status, comma separate multiple values

 #### Update Synced Task's Statuses
-To keep from updating all tasks, you can include the optional {status} param to filter by task status current in SilverStripe `/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task=updateStatuses [status=backlog]`
+Update only the status of tasks `/path/to/site/root/vendor/bin/sake dev/tasks/bugherd task=updateStatuses`
+Optional Params:
+- status: filter by status, comma separate multiple values

 #### Create Webhooks
 Creates three webhooks to receive updates when tasks are created, updated, and deleted